New York City has fewest shootings ever last year

-NEW YORK (AP) — New York City recorded its fewest number of shootings last year and narrowly missed setting a record low for homicides.
+NEW YORK (AP) — New York City recorded its fewest number of shootings last year and narrowly missed setting a record low for homicides since comparable record-keeping began.

-Police officials reported 998 shooting incidents in 2016.
+Police officials reported 998 shooting incidents in 2016, the lowest since at least the 1990s when comparable record keeping began.

-Overall crime was also at its lowest.
+Overall crime also was at its lowest.

 Most Read Stories